w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/avoid-flashing.md

 :::ednote
 Method(s)
-* Consider if flashing is essential, and if it is not, refrain from including it.
+* Consider if flashing is essential and, if it is not, refrain from including it.
 :::

 :::tests